openhab/openhab-docs/configuration/items.md

 Contact Garage             "Garage is [MAP(en.map):%s]     { zwave="21:command=sensor_binary,respond_to_basic=true" }
 ```

-If you need to use legacy openHAB 1.x Bindings then you need to enable this feature through the PaperUI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
+If you need to use legacy openHAB 1.x Bindings, enable this feature through the PaperUI menu by turning on "Include Legacy 1.x Bindings" found at `/configuration/services/configure extension management/`.
-After downloading the legacy .jar files, they need to be placed in the `/addons/` folder.
+After downloading the legacy .jar files, they need to be placed in the `$CONFIG/addons/` folder.
-If further configuration is required then you will need to create an `openhab.cfg` file in `/conf/services/` and paste the appropriate Binding configuration into this.
+If further configuration is required then you will need to create an `openhab.cfg` file in the `/$CONFIG/services/` directory and paste the appropriate Binding configuration into this file.
 For all other native openHAB2 Bindings, configuration is done through a `bindingname.cfg` file in the same location.

 #### 2.x Binding Configs